Description of chapter structures

 Each segment, section, and sub-section is provided with a Back button, to go to the previous level in the hierarchy, and a Next button for readers who want to read sequentially – as at the bottom of this section.

 These five chapters constitute a survey of the patterns of power in today’s world: categorising, clarifying, and assessing how power is used.
-The Summary book contains the pattern descriptions, but the Overview book only contains a summary of the contents of each segment followed by a listing of the pattern descriptions.
+The Summary book contains the opening and closing segments of each of these chapters, but it only contains summaries of the contents of the basic pattern descriptions supporting catalogue.

-The Universal Declaration of Human Rights (UDHR) is included as Appendix 1, for convenience when reading the books offline.
+Appendix 1 is a copy of the Universal Declaration of Human Rights (UDHR), for convenience when reading the books offline.

-The Bibliography provides Internet hyperlinks where these are available.
+The Bibliography provides Internet hyperlinks to full texts or reviews where these are available.

 The Index contains hyperlinks to sections and sub-sections of the books, and to categories and tags of the blog posts, for readers of electronic versions.

-Endnotes identify the Internet source material used, in the paper versions of the book, but the electronic versions use hyperlinks.
+Endnotes identify the Internet source material used, in the paper versions of the book.
+Readers of electronic versions can see the addresses of hyperlinks, and follow them if they are still live, so endnotes are less necessary.

 Footnotes on some pages are used for references that are not online, and additional explanation where this might be useful.